Can Anxiety Develop Later in Life? Here’s What Older Adults Should Know

 There are many reasons anxiety may begin in older age:

-- Health changes.
+• Health changes.
 Illness and pain can be scary.
-New medicines can also cause worry.
+New medicines can also cause anxiety.

-- Losing people.
-Grief can bring worry and sadness.
+• Losing people.
+Grief from loss of a loved one can bring worry and sadness.

-- Less social contact.
-Being alone more can make worry grow.
+• Less social contact.
+Being alone can make elderly anxious.

-- Past worries.
-Old worries can return when life gets hard.
+• Past worries can return when life gets hard.

 When to Seek Help

-If worry stops a person from doing daily things, get help.
+If worry stops a person from doing daily things, they should seek help.
 If sleep, eating, or safety are affected, see a professional.
 Getting help early makes a big difference.

 How We Help Older Adults